-5 Places to Celebrate in Mexico
+5 Places to Celebrate Day of the Dead in Mexico

-Michoacán.
+For a unique take on Day of the Dead in Mexico that goes all night, head to Michoacán.
 The Purépecha, an indigenous people centered in Michoacán, honors the dead with sacred midnight vigils beginning at sunset on November 1 and continuing until dawn.
 In Janitzio, the main island on Lake Pátzcuaro, cemeteries fill with crowds and torch-clad rowboats light up the lake, drawing thousands of spectators each year.

-Oaxaca.
+The southwestern region might be famous for its tequila and mezcal, but the DOD celebration is right up there too.
 Here, the celebrations are known for comparsas, or groups of musicians and costume-clad characters that traipse through the city dancing, drinking, and making merry.
 In addition to the seemingly endless altars and parades, local artists pay tribute to the dead with colorful sand tapestries.
 The grandest can be found in the city’s main plaza, next to La Soledad Church, where truckloads of sand are transformed into elaborate memorials.